Instructions for Authors

-A summary of the guidelines is as follows:
+A summary of the abstract guidelines is as follows:

-- The text should be not more than 300 words (304 including the paragraph labels, see infra)
+- Maximum 300 words (including the paragraph labels, see infra)

-- The use of 1 table or 1 graph is possible
+- The use of 1 table or 1 graph is allowed without penalty

 - The abstract must consist of four paragraphs labelled: OBJECTIVE, METHODS, RESULTS, CONCLUSIONS

-- The number of authors is unlimited, but all need to be submitted through the author form
+- All authors need to be submitted through the author form

 - Only co-authors are allowed to present the paper